grahama1970/codex/docs/chutes.md

 This sends a tiny chat completions request (`max_tokens=1`, `temperature=0`) to the selected model on your Chutes base URL (provider defaults or derived per‑chute).
 Non‑2xx responses are retried briefly with exponential backoff (up to the provided budget).

+#### Deterministic Testing

+For CI isolation:
+- Export `CHUTES_CATALOG_FIXTURE` pointing at a curated JSON.
+- Run `codex chutes recommend --json` and assert stable output.
+- Use a second fixture where all `current_estimated_price.per_million_tokens.output.usd` values are null/whitespace to verify the price‑cap relaxation path emits its stderr notice.